OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 * ``Crypto.blake2b: bytes -> bytes``.
 Computes the cryptographic hash of
   a bytes with the cryptographic Blake2b function.
-It is translated to
-  ``BLAKE2B`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc24.liq
   .. literalinclude:: ../../../../tests/doc/doc24.liq

 * ``Crypto.sha256: bytes -> bytes``.
 Computes the cryptographic hash
   of a bytes with the cryptographic Sha256 function.
-It is translated
-  to ``SHA256`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc25.liq
   .. literalinclude:: ../../../../tests/doc/doc25.liq

 * ``Crypto.sha512: bytes -> bytes``.
 Computes the cryptographic hash of
   a bytes with the cryptographic Sha512 function.
-It is translated to ``SHA512`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc26.liq
   .. literalinclude:: ../../../../tests/doc/doc26.liq

 * ``Crypto.hash_key: key -> key_hash``.
 Hash a public key and encode
   the hash in B58check.
-It is translated to ``HASH_KEY`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc27.liq
   .. literalinclude:: ../../../../tests/doc/doc27.liq

 * ``Crypto.check: key -> signature -> bytes -> bool``.
 Check that the
   signature corresponds to signing the (Blake2b hash of the) sequence
   of bytes with the public key.
-It is translated to
-  ``CHECK_SIGNATURE`` in Michelson.
 Signatures generated by
   ``dune-client sign bytes ...`` can be checked this way.

   .. tryliquidity:: ../../../../tests/doc/doc28.liq